arasuludag/Translators-Discord-Bot/README.md

 # translators-discord-bot
 A Discord bot using NodeJS and DiscordJS.

-More than 35 commands.
-Requestadd for exaple:
+More than 35 commands. /requestadd for exaple:

 User makes the request.